 The primary purpose of the collaboration events is to bring together businesses and NHS organisations along with other potential collaborators to explore how they could build partnerships that address specific health and care challenges.

 Events will focus on one or more health and care challenge, bringing together businesses with products that match the challenges faced by NHS organisations.
-Other organisations which can add value to a Test Bed partnership, such as third sector or charitable organisations, may also be invited to attend by our AHSN network partners.
+Other organisations which can add value to a Test Bed partnership, such as third sector or charitable organisations, may also be invited to attend by our Heath Innovation Network partners.

 As well as an opportunity to meet potential partners for a Test Bed application, the collaboration events will allow businesses and NHS sites to network and make broader relevant connections.